MitasVit/Poraz_ostani_hra/README.md

-Ostrov Kostrov is copyright (c) 2020 by MitasVit.
+Poraz_ostatni_hra is copyright (c) 2020 by MitasVit.
 This copyright notice applies to all documents in the Ostrov Kostrov source code archive, except as otherwise noted.

-The Ostrov Kotsrov documentation is licensed under the Creative Commons Attribution 3.0 license: https://creativecommons.org/licenses/by/3.0/legalcode .
+The Poraz_ostatni_hra documentation is licensed under the Creative Commons Attribution 3.0 license: https://creativecommons.org/licenses/by/3.0/legalcode .

 All trademarks are provided by Mitas Vit.